Shrek Forever After: Production

 After the success of Shrek 2 in May 2004, DreamWorks Animation (DWA) CEO Jeffrey Katzenberg planned a five-film arc that began with Shrek (2001) and would conclude with a fifth installment.
 In May 2007, Katzenberg was reported to announce Shrek 4 as a prequel centered on Shrek's origin story, promising that the film would explain how Shrek ended up in the swamp of the first film.
 National Geographic Kids claimed that a deleted scene of Shrek the Third in which a talking tree explained to Arthur Pendragon that he was the next in line for the Far Far Away throne could be used in the fourth film.
 One early story draft thus included a flashback sequence set in Shrek's adolescence.

 In October 2007, Katzenberg announced a title for the fourth film, Shrek Goes Fourth, explaining that "Shrek goes out into the world, forth!"

 In May 2009, DreamWorks Animation retitled the film to Shrek Forever After.

 In November 2009, Bill Damaschke, head of creative production at DreamWorks Animation, confirmed with "All that was loved about Shrek in the first film is brought to the final film".
 The film included many tributes to the original Shrek film such as Shrek asking the villagers to run away or Princess Fiona blowing up a bird with her singing as well as some to the second film like Puss in Boots facing Shrek for the first time, as it was the crew's intention to sum up all the other Shrek films with Shrek Forever After to make it the last film.

 Tim Sullivan was hired to write the script in March 2005, but was later replaced by Darren Lemke and Josh Klausner.
 Klausner, about the script's evolution, said, "When I first came onto the project, it wasn't supposed to be the final chapter—there were originally going to be 5 Shrek movies.
 Then, about a year into the development, Jeffrey Katzenberg decided that the story that we'd come up with was the right way for Shrek's journey to end, which was incredibly flattering."
 In May 2007, shortly before the release of the third film, it was announced Mike Mitchell would be on board to direct the new installment.
 Mitchell felt the influence of It's a Wonderful Life within the film's plot, but made sure to rather homage the storytelling over parodying it, embracing the concept that Shrek isn't the same ogre he was at the start of the original film.

 Much of the film was written and recorded in New York City.

-Music
+Soundtrack

-Like the other Shrek films, the film's original score was composed by British composer Harry Gregson-Williams.
+Like the other Shrek films, the film's original score was composed by Harry Gregson-Williams.